 GFG2A Kit#24607 Results: Z30233+ and FGC3903-

-The designated Haplogroup listed for most of GFG2A is Haplogroup R-M269.
+The primary Haplogroup listed for most of GFG2A is Haplogroup R-M269.
 This is one of the most common in Europe, but it is also just the broadest category on our part of the human Haplotree.
-8 of the 14 Guthrie Family Groups originate from R-M269.
-Back in the early caveman days, we were all related, but over time our groups separated becoming distinct from one another and carrying unique genetic markers and traits that were passed on only to their descendants.
+Half of established Guthrie Family Groups originate from R-M269.
+Consider that back in the early caveman days, we were all related, but over time our groups migrated to new locations becoming distinct from one another and carrying unique genetic markers and traits that were passed on only to their descendants.

 Additional subclass testing is required to confirm a specific haplogroup by discovering whether an individual’s DNA is positive or negative for various SNPs.
 Take a look at our Y-DNA Colorized Results Chart to see how our Haplogroup is listed.
 Most have R-M269 in RED (Unconfirmed Haplogroup based on the raw Y-DNA results).
 Results in GREEN are confirmed at different levels of SNP testing.
 R-L21 and R-DF21 are confirmed ‘downstream’ findings.
 The next level is R-Z30233 with our current listing as R-BY57462.

 When Rathlin1’s results were compared to other data collected by researchers studying other Irish groups, it was found that it was positive for Z30233, but negative for FGC3903, unlike previous discoveries.
 Our participant is the first in the R-DF21 and Subclades Project with identical results.
 This means that all men in GFG2A can also infer their relationship to Rathlin1.
 He may or may not be a direct paternal ancestor, but these results appear to indicate that we definitely share one.

-Guthrie men in our Y-DNA project are encouraged to upgrade their kits to include Big-Y tests or the SNP Packs for R1b-DF21/R1b-L21.
+Men from GFG2A in our Y-DNA project are encouraged to upgrade their kits to include Big-Y tests or the SNP Packs for R1b-DF21/R1b-L21.
 Join the R-DF21 and Subclades Project when your results are in.
-It would be great to provide more genetic proof of our connection to Rathlin1.
+It would be great to provide more genetic proof of our connection to Rathlin1 and Rathlin2.